robins/gcc_compile/readme.md

 Sample Log - Rebuild worked, but waited for buildfarm runs to complete
 ---------------------------
+Log from a run, where the script compiled `gcc` successfully but had to wait for concurrent postgres buildfarm process to finish, before swapping out the binaries.
 ```
 gcs0b69 20250121_0830 - git checkout successful.
 gcs0b69 20250121_0830 - git pull successful.